allanchua101/sana/README.md

 #### Function Memory Size Distribution

-Use the `lambda-memory-distribution` command to get the account-wide Lambda function distribution by memory size configuration.
+`lambda-memory-distribution` is used to get the Lambda function distribution by memory size.

 ```sh
 sana lambda-memory-distribution